 - I still felt limited…

 Granted, I realize no single person is the repository of all knowledge on every topic.
-(But if they could be, I’d love to try!)
+(But if possible, I’d love to try!)
 It’s expected that we can’t know everything.
-Even the top-notch expert and the simplest-minded child are close on the intelligence scale compared to God.
-Only he knows it all.
+Even the top-notch expert and the simplest-minded child are closer than you think on the intelligence scale.

 - …but I knew I wasn’t empty.